 Q: Can I be exempt from wearing a mask for health reasons?

 A: Per the CDC, most people with underlying medical conditions can safely wear a mask.
 As such, we will not be making exemptions to this rule, except when you are actively eating or drinking while stationary.
 We encourage you to work with your medical professionals to try and find a style of masks that works for you before the convention.
-If you feel you are unable to comply with any portion of this policy, we ask that you stay home and join us in our virtual con space.
+If you feel you are unable to comply with any portion of this policy, we ask that you stay home.

 Q: Can I eat or drink at a party?